epigen/dea_limma/README.md

-# Differential Expression Analysis & Visualization Snakemake Workflow using limma
+# Differential Analysis & Visualization Snakemake Workflow using limma
-A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for performing and visualizing differential expression analyses (DEA) of NGS data powered by the R package [limma](https://www.bioconductor.org/packages/release/bioc/html/limma.html).
+A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for performing and visualizing differential (expression/accessibility) analyses (DEA) of NGS data (eg RNA-seq, ATAC-seq, scRNA-seq,...) powered by the R package [limma](https://www.bioconductor.org/packages/release/bioc/html/limma.html).

 **If you use this workflow in a publication, don't forget to give credits to the authors by citing the URL of this (original) repository (and its DOI, see Zenodo badge above -> coming soon).**